trevorjalt/moments-client/README.md

   * View personal number of users they are following
   * View profiles of users who are following them
   * View profiles of users who they are following
-  * View all moments users’ posts in a feed displayed in most recent order
+  * View all moments users’ posts minus their own in a feed displayed in most recent order

 ## setup.